 ‘Dooring’ is the term given to the instance where a cyclist crashes into the open door of a car.
 Get into the habit of using ‘the Dutch Reach’ when you get out of your car.
 This safety technique is ingrained in driving practices in The Netherlands and involves the driver opening their door using their far hand (so, in Ireland, their left hand), forcing them to look in their mirror and over their shoulder before exiting.
 It’s a simple technique, but it saves lives.

 It’s vital to respect other road users and to get a handle on safety procedures as a driver.
 At insuremycars.ie, we want to ensure that you are as safe as possible on the road.
-If you want great insurance cover at a great price.
+If you want cheap car insurance cover at a great price.
 Reach out to us today!